cakephp/docs/en/orm/query-builder.rst

 .. warning::

-    The field names used in expressions, and SQL snippets should **never** contain untrusted content.
+    The field names used in expressions, and SQL snippets should **never** contain untrusted content as you will create SQL Injection vectors.
 See the :ref:`using-sql-functions` section for how to safely include unsafe data into function calls.

 Using Identifiers in Expressions
 --------------------------------